JeremyBois/ParseMe/README.md

 ```

 ### Parser combinator
-A parser combinator is a parser built based on other parser allowing to recursively parse an input.
+A parser combinator is a parser built using a combination of multiple other parsers allowing to recursively parse an input.
 This approach allows to create primitives that can parse only a specific form and combine them to create complex parser without sacrificing modularity, readability and maintenability.

 As an example, how can we parse the following markdown text ?